 When it comes to winning awards, writing a great nomination is half the battle.

-If you’re thinking about putting a cloud superstar, an innovative organization, or a transformative digital project forward for one of our awards this year, we’ve pulled together some top tips to help you smash your nomination and give your nominee the best possible shot at landing a Digital Revolution Award!
+If you’re thinking about putting a cloud superstar, an innovative organization, or a transformative digital project forward for one of our awards, we’ve pulled together some top tips to help you smash your nomination and give your nominee the best possible shot at landing one of our coveted Digital Revolution Awards trophies!

 Right off the bat, your nomination needs to make it clear to the judge reading it who you’re nominating and why.
 Think of your nomination like a news story—you open with the key points, summing up the story in a few lines, and get into more detail as you go.